aniket0804/InlineEditWithFlaskSQLAlchemy/README.md

 Install requirements using requirements.txt

-Run python addusers.py which create db and will add admin user / countries sample entries.
+Run python addusers.py which will create db and will add admin user / countries sample data.

 then, run app.py

-JS and CSS files are download and kept in static use if links stopped working.
+JS and CSS files are downloaded and kept in static folder, use if links stopped working.